alex-michaud/bun-hono-boilerplate/README.md

 handles the `/post` endpoint.
 You will also see that it contains Swagger comments that will be used to generate the OpenAPI specs document.

-For error handling, refer to the folder `/src/services/error/` in this boilerplate repository. **Copy all the files from `/src/services/error/`** to your project.

 Also **copy `src/index.ts` and `src/server.ts` files** from this boilerplate repository to your project.